Healthwatch Wandsworth update

 3. Provide advice and information to help you find the support you need.

-We hope to ensure that the work has a lasting legacy and learnings are built on by the new system.
+Thank you to everyone for your support over the past 12-13 years, particularly to our staff and volunteers who have contributed so much energy and commitment to raising community voice.
+We hope to ensure that our work has a lasting legacy and learnings are built on by the new system.
 We will be taking forward the experience gained in future projects at Wandsworth Care Alliance, which is the organisation that has delivered the Healthwatch work and has been involved in the predecessors to Healthwatch too.